auroraGPT-ANL/inference-gateway/README.md

 ### Register Globus Application

-To handle authentication, the Gateway needs to be registered as a Globus application:
+To handle authorization, the Gateway needs to be registered as a Globus application:

-1. Visit [developers.globus.org](https://developers.globus.org) and sign in.
+1. Visit [developers.globus.org](https://app.globus.org/settings/developers) and sign in.
-2. Select **Register a new application**.
+2. Under **Register an...**, click on **Register a service API ...**.
-3. Choose **Portal / Science Gateway** as the application type.
+3. Select **none of the above - create a new project** or select one of your existing projects.
-4. Create a new project or select an existing one.
+4. Complete the new project form (not needed if you selected an existing project).
-5. Complete the registration form:
+4. Complete the registration form:
     *   Set **App Name** (e.g., "My Inference Gateway").
     *   Add **Redirect URIs**.
 For local development with the default Django server (`runserver`), use `http://localhost:8000/complete/globus/`.
 For production, use `https://<your-gateway-domain>/complete/globus/`.
-    *   Note the **Scopes** required (consult Globus documentation if unsure).
+    *   You can leave the check boxes to their default setting.
     *   Set **Privacy Policy** and **Terms & Conditions** URLs if applicable.
-6. After registration, you will receive a **Client ID** and generate a **Client Secret**. **You will need these for the `.env` configuration.**
+5. After registration, a **Client UUID** will be assigned to your Globus application.
+Generate a **Client Secret** by clicking on the **Add Client Secret** button on the right-hand side. **You will need both for the `.env` configuration.**

 ### Configure Environment (.env)